 Psychodynamic therapy is a form of depth therapy that focuses on the patient's relationship with society, rather than the relationship between a therapist and the patient.
-This type of therapy can be used for any kind of mental health issue, but is mostly used to treat forms of depression and other major psychological illnesses.
+Psychodynamic therapy can be used for any kind of mental health issue, but is mostly used to treat forms of depression and other major psychological illnesses.

 The three basic steps to creating a psychodynamic formulation include describing the primary patterns and problems, reviewing the patient's developmental history, and linking the patterns to the patient's history.

 This type of therapy is the most common, and focuses mostly on the relationship between the patient and the therapist.
 Psychoanalysis started with Sigmund Freud, and has been used for everything from depression to addiction disorders.
 Most people who attend psychotherapy treat it as a long-term or lifelong therapy, visiting the same therapist for years.
-The relationship between the patient and therapist becomes so intimate that the therapist can often tell when something is going on, and knows how to help.
+The relationship between the patient and therapist becomes so intimate during psychodynamic therapy that the therapist can often tell when something is going on, and knows how to help.

 Interpersonal therapy was started in the 1970s by Myrna Weissman and Gerald Klerman as a unique structure model based on communication and attachment theories.
 It is usually a short process of about four or five months.
 Some of the techniques implemented include role playing and positive reinforcement.
 This can be good for many types of illnesses, but is most commonly used on those patients with: